mmatyas/pegasus-docs/docs/themes/example-simple-ch3.md

 ### Description

 A multiline text area.
-If the game has a short summar, it'll show that, otherwise the detailed description (or stay empty if none is available).
+If the game has a short summary, it'll show that, otherwise the detailed description (or stay empty if none is available).

 ```qml
 Rectangle {